graphql/graphql-spec/spec/Section 2 -- Language.md

 }
 ```

-Values for those variables are provided to a GraphQL service along with a
-request so they may be substituted during execution.
-If providing JSON for the
-variables' values, we could run this query and request profilePic of
+If providing JSON for the variables' values, we could request a `profilePic` of
-size `60` width:
+size `60`:

 ```json example
 {